Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 If I suddenly couldn’t work remotely for some reason, I would attempt to get a visa for somewhere in Europe and base myself there.
 If I had to get a full-time job, I’d look for something with a lot of vacation time, probably working in content strategy with a writing component.

 Of course, this hypothetical question is a very very unlikely one.
-My income comes from about three to five different sources at any given time, which means it’s very unlikely that they’d all dry up at once.
+My income comes from about five to ten different sources at any given time, which means it’s very unlikely that they’d all dry up at once.
 Even if one client no longer has work for me, I still have the other sources while I look for a new client.
 This is one of the good things about freelancing: my livelihood is not dependent on a single employer.

 Where do you pay taxes?